eswarak/terraform-icp-aws/README.md

    brew install terraform
    ```

 1. Create an S3 bucket in the same region that the ICP cluster will be created and upload the ICP binaries.
 Make note of the bucket name.
 You can use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-bundle.html) to do this.

   For ICP 3.1.0-EE, you will need to copy the following:
-  - the ICP binary package tarball (`ibm-cloud-private-x86_64-3.1.0.tar`)
+  - the ICP binary package tarball (`ibm-cloud-private-x86_64-3.1.2.tar`)
   - ICP Docker package (`icp-docker-18.03.1_x86_64`)

-   For ICP 2.1.0.3-EE, you will need to copy the following:
-   - the ICP binary package tarball (`ibm-cloud-private-x86_64-2.1.0.3.tar.gz`)
-   - ICP Docker package (`icp-docker-17.12.1_x86_64.bin`)
-   - The ICP patched installer image (`icp-inception-amd64-2.1.0.3-fp1.tar`)
-   - The ICP 2.1.0.3 Fixpack 1 script (`ibm-cloud-private-2.1.0.3-fp1.sh`)

-   The ICP patched installer image and Fixpack 1 script can be acquired from [IBM Fix Central](https://www.ibm.com/support/fixcentral/).

 2. Create a file, `terraform.tfvars` containing the values for the following: